-Statistically, your injuries are more likely to be serious after an accident involving a drunk driver.
-The at-fault driver’s insurance company often plays down evidence of intoxication.
-A personal injury lawyer gathers all of the available evidence to make a powerful case against a drunk driver.
+Statistically, your injuries are more likely to be serious after an accident involving a drunk driver. the at-fault driver’s insurance company often plays down evidence of intoxication.
+An attorney, like our Anne Arundel County personal injury lawyers, gathers all available evidence to make a powerful case against a drunk driver.
 This material can prove invaluable if the case reaches court and results in a larger payout.

 Chemical or Toxic Substance Exposure